eosnetworkfoundation/docs/docs/30_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 The game requires at least two blockchain accounts, one for each player.
 The tutorial also creates a blockchain account to load the smart contract.

 ### Procedure for Accounts
-Follow this link for a guide on [creating EOSIO Testnet accounts.](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#blockchain-account-configuration)
+Follow this link for a guide on [creating Antelope Testnet accounts.](../70_quick-start-guides/10_testnet-quick-start-guide/index.md#blockchain-account-configuration)

-Go to the EOSIO Testnet [Blockchain Accounts](https://testnet.eos.io/user/blockchain-accounts "Testnet - blockchain accounts") page:
+Go to the Antelope Testnet [Blockchain Accounts](https://testnet.eos.io/user/blockchain-accounts "Testnet - blockchain accounts") page:

 ![Testnet blockchain accounts screen](images/tictactoe/testnet-blockchain-accounts.png "Testnet Title Panel - Blockchain Accounts")